vmlaker/pythonwildmagic/docs/source/index.rst

   print p1.X(), p1.Y(), p1.Z()  # 2.0 3.0 4.0

+.. include:: coverage.rst

+That's a rough ballpark figure for coverage.
+If interested, be sure to check out the :ref:`code analysis procedure <code_analysis>` used to arrive at this number.
+To see what classes are wrapped, take a look at :ref:`Index <genindex>` or :ref:`API page <api>`.

 To get up and running with |NAME|, just
 :ref:`install the code <installing>`.
-To see what classes are wrapped, take a look at :ref:`Index <genindex>` or :ref:`API page <api>`.

-.. include:: coverage.rst

-That's a rough ballpark figure for a sense of how the wrapper coverage is progressing.
-If interested, be sure to check out the
-:ref:`code analysis procedure <code_analysis>`
-used to arrive at this number.

 ..
 The end.